“This is the day the Lord has made; let us rejoice and be glad. Alleluia!” Psalm,118:1-2.

 This Easter, let us pray that we have the bravery to re-imagine our lives.

-The very courage that brings an end to our present suffering and heals an aching humanity.
+The real courage that brings an end to our present suffering and heals aching humanity.

 Happy and Blessed Easter!